noredact/doc-paster/README.md

 - A display shows what will be sent when the user presses a number
 - Documents that contain more than 9 elements can be cycled through using zero and dot (.) from the number pad
 - User can adjust how much zero or dot increments the program using ctrl + zero/dot
+  - A "Shift" section next to the increment amount can be used to move around document instead of the hotkeys
 - For large documents, user can 'jump to' an element
 - While the mouse is hovering over these controls (including the font size), the mouse wheel can be used
 - Previews are provided to peek ahead/behind the current position